ironboy/lia-presentation/README.md

 ## cleanupHtmlForLinters.js

 #### Description
-- Cleanup HTML (mostly included style attributes)
+- Cleanup of HTML (mostly included style attributes)
 - Makes the HTML valid in linters such as VSC:s built in linter

 #### Exports